Parents of children 18 years or older may still need to pay child support if the children are:

-- Still in high school
+- 19 years or yourger and still in high school

 - Mentally or physically disabled

 A parent receiving support can petition for educational expenses from the paying parent if: